 Through the monuments of these fortresses, the spirits of the past travel: the Mayan gods.
 These kings of the Yucatan Peninsula and rulers of the Caribbean Sea have not ceased to inhabit this region bathed in sunlight.
 They live in these archaeological zones in Quintana Roo.
 The shelters of the past where mysticism and architectural brilliance have never stopped breathing.
-Know them and go into each of them.
+Know them and visit all of them.

 Located in the eastern portion of the current town of Cobá, in the municipality of Tulum, this archaeological site is the jewel best kept by the Quintana Roo nature.
 Its name translates as “water with moss” or “moisture of water”.
 It was built with a monumental Petén style architecture.
 In the settlement survive more than 6 thousand 500 structures in addition to some pyramids where “The Church” stands out as the largest.
 From the city of Cancún you can access the site by federal highway 307 Cancún-Chetumal.

 The archaeological site of El Meco consists of 14 structures that lie between the coast and a large lagoon.
 The center of all worship falls on the great Mayan pyramid 41 feet high.
 This building has a temple on top.
 It is one of the best preserved sites of the various archaeological sites in Quintana Roo.
 The Meco is located approximately six kilometers north of Cancun.

 Located at kilometer 18 of Boulevard Kukulcán, in the hotel zone of Cancun, El Rey is as its name says.
 This ancient Mayan city has 47 stone structures where colors and details of the past can be perceived.
 Some walls continue showing old paintings.
 The area is currently inhabited by a large colony of iguanas that have made this place their home.
 By being here, you can feed these animals without any danger.